-Yet again this past year has seen more residential development coming to our service area.
-As of the end of June 2023, we know there are some 1,800 new homes planned for our service area in subdivision development.
-To meet these demands on the water supply, the District is in the early stages of drilling two new wells and acquiring property for future wells.
-The District was fortunate to be awarded \$9,616,356 under the SCIIP grant program with a 15% local funding match which will be utilized to drill these new wells, install radium treatment, construct a new 1 MG water storage tank and booster pump station, construct 18,500 feet of 16 inch water line, 9,800 feet of 12 inch water line, 3,200 feet of 8 inch water line, and install 5 new pressure reducing valves on the trunk lines supply the Lake Murray area of the system.
+Yet again, this past year has seen more residential development coming to our service area.
+As of the end of June 2024, we know there are at least 1,900 new homes planned for our service area in subdivision development.
+To meet these demands on the water supply, the District is in the early stages of drilling a new well, and has acquired property for future wells on Elzie Hallman Road.
+The District was fortunate to be awarded \$9,616,356 under the SCIIP grant program with a 15% local funding match which will be utilized to drill one of these new wells, install radium treatment, construct a new 1 MG water storage tank and booster pump station, construct 18,500 feet of 16 inch water line, 9,800 feet of 12 inch water line, and 3,200 feet of 8 inch water line.
+As part of the 15% match, we will also be installing 5 new pressure reducing valves on the trunk lines supplying the Lake Murray area of the system.
 The District has until the end of June 2026 to expend this money and complete the projects.
-Another project that we are actively involved in is the construction of 7,900 feet of 8/6 inch water line connecting to the end of our existing line on Shore road to supply a Marina-RV Park on Lake Murray that has contaminated water.
-Funding for this project is coming from the State Revolving Fund in the amount of \$1,400,000 and is a principal forgiveness loan.
-As we move forward, the District continues to strive to provide the best quality drinking water at reasonable cost along with efficient service and timely response to the needs of our customers.
+Another project that we are actively involved in is the construction of 7,900 feet of 8/6 inch water line connecting to the end of our existing line on Shore Road to supply a Marina-RV Park on Lake Murray that has contaminated water.
+Funding for this project is coming from the State Revolving Fund in the amount of \$1,500,000 and is a principal forgiveness loan.
+Funding for one of the two wells on Elzie Hallman has also been granted from the State Revolving Fund as well, in the amount of \$1,400,000, also as a principal forgiveness loan.
+As we move forward, the District continues to strive to provide the best quality drinking water at reasonable cost along with efficient service and timely response to the needs of our growing customer base.